josephinewilliams8/Monitor-Reader/README.md

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/5db5d836-adc9-4314-8b5f-a7e40e764ca2">

-If all of this works properly, insert the same address into **line 18** of _'livestream.py'_ (replacing any address that might already be in place).
+If all of this works properly, insert the same address into **line 18** of _'livestream_ocr.py'_ (replacing any address that might already be in place).

 # System Calibration
 To ensure that the frames captured from the livestream video of our monitor can be read properly, we can perform some initial calibration to set up our system properly.

+To start off, make two files in the same working path as all of the other files in this repository.
+Name one of the folders _'Calibration Images'_ and name the other folder _'screens'_.

-To begin, we will save 10 images to the folder '_Calibration Images_.'
+Next, we will save 10 images to the folder '_Calibration Images_.'
 In order to save the 10 images, open the file '_livestrem_ocr.py_' and in **line 46**, change the statement such that it says 'calibrate = True'.
 Now, after running the file, we will have a small set of images that we can work with.

 **HSV MASKING**